biryb/LipIDpy/README.md

 # LipIDpy
-A script that produces an untargeted lipid library from one or multiple DDA files
+A script that produces an untargeted lipid library from one or multiple DDA files.

 # Scope
 This script will only use MS2 information from mgf files.
 It's recommended to use the library produced by this script in conjunction with MS1 peak picking software, and the output file is directly compatible with mzmine4.
 It only works for experimental conditions where mobile phase contained ammonium formate or ammonium acetate.